 No person or for that matter no business organization is an island unto itself.
 No business enterprise is capable enough to perform all its activities by itself.
 It has to depend upon some other entities for some of its functions.
 Assigning some of its activities by a business to others is by general definition called outsourcing.
 Companies take a step back, look at what their competencies are and are not, and if they find some are deficient, they contract an outside business whose expertise covers those aspects.

-Outsource2india offers a range of technology-driven services which include call center services, data entry services, engineering services, finance and accounting services, creative services, web analytics services, healthcare BPO, photo editing services, software development, research and analysis services and a host of other additional services.
+Outsource2india offers a range of technology-driven services which include call center services, data entry services, engineering services, finance and accounting services, creative design, web analytics services, healthcare BPO, photo editing services, software development, research and analysis services and a host of other additional services.

 Outsource to O2I and concentrate more on your core competencies.